-Differences in efficiency then directly translate into differences in the size of deposits, loans, and assets, so that more efficient banks issue more loans, accept more deposits, and have more assets than less efficient banks.
+For the model to generate selection by size across the different types of FBOs, there needs to be a tradeoff between the fixed versus variable costs of branching compared to subsidiarization.
+Particularly, one obtains the observed selection of the most (least) efficient global banks into subsidiarization (branching) if subsidiarization, compared to branching, is associated with lower variable costs but higher fixed costs, as illustrated in Figure 4.
+Differences in bank efficiency directly translate into differences in the size of deposits and loans at the bank-level, so that more efficient banks issue more loans and accept more deposits than less efficient banks.
 By including the relative sizes of different bank types as target moments of our calibration, we ensure that the model generates the same selection pattern that we observe in the data: foreign subsidiaries are larger than foreign branches in terms of loans, deposits, and overall assets.